mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="A shoot shall come out from the stump of Jesse, and a branch shall grow out of his roots.
-The spirit of YHWH shall rest on him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of YHWH." verse="Isaiah 11:1-2"
+text="A shoot will come out of the stock of Jesse, and a branch out of his roots will bear fruit.
+YHWH’s Spirit will rest on him: the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of YHWH." verse="Isaiah 11:1-2"
 %}
 </div>